 Other Scriptures: Matt.
 11:28–30, Rom 8:1–39, Eph 1:3, Heb 2:16–18, 4:15–16, 2 Pet 2:9.

-Prayerfully study these Scriptures daily, set your mind on the Spirit, and thus walk by the Spirit.
-May God bless everyone reading this and struggling with an addictive sin to allow the Word of God to overcome this sin from within the heart. [**If you are going to be detoxifying your body from a substance go to an Emergency Room or a rehabilitation clinic.
+*Prayerfully study these Scriptures daily, set your mind on the Spirit, and thus walk by the Spirit.
+May God bless everyone reading this and struggling with an addictive sin to allow the Word of God to overcome this sin from within the heart. [**If you are going to detox your body from a substance go to an Emergency Room or a rehabilitation clinic.
 Detoxification can be very dangerous.**]